 Read alignment and estimation of ρ in individual and pooled datasets

-Reads are aligned against each of the derived haploid genome (maternal/paternal genome for trio) using Bowtie 1.56 No multi-mapping is allowed and only a maximum of 2 mismatches per alignment is permitted.
+Reads are aligned against each of the derived haploid genome (maternal/paternal genome for trio) using Bowtie 1.58 When a read is aligned to the same locus, we only pick the alignment that map better to a haplotype.
+Otherwise, if a read is tied in alignment to both haplotypes, we discard the reads.
+No multi-mapping is allowed and only a maximum of 2 mismatches per alignment is permitted.
 This enables the calculation of the proportion of reads that align to the reference allele, or the allelic ratio, at each heterozygous SNV.

 To estimate ρ, we adopt a three-step approach.
 We first obtain the empirical histogram for the allelic ratios of all heterozygous SNVs with read counts ≥ 6.
-Next, we calculate the expected null distribution (where there is no allelic imbalance) using the probability density function (pdf) of the beta-binomial distribution using the R package, VGAM57:
+Next, we calculate the expected null distribution (where there is no allelic imbalance) using the probability density function (pdf) of the beta-binomial distribution using the R package, VGAM59: